 You must have a Creator license type to be able to create to Charts and Dashboards.

-Use the Create button to get started with creating a new chart, dashboard, or data source.
+Use the Create button to get started with creating a new chart, dashboard, or dataset.

 Adding a Chart

-The chart builder lets you search through your feedback data using attributes, measures, filters, and keywords.
+The chart builder lets you search and visualize your feedback data using filters and keywords.
 As you type, Alchemer automatically offers suggested search terms.
 If the suggested term matches what you intended to type, you can simply select it from the list.

 Once you’ve entered all your search terms, click Go to run the search.
 The results are visualized as a chart, map, or table.